 The Colorado River provides water to almost 40 million people and 4 million acres of farmland.
 Since 2000, historically dry conditions have added stress to the Colorado River’s water resources.
-As a result, the combined storage in Lake Powell and Lake Mead has reached its lowest level since the 1960s and the risk of reaching critically low elevations at Lakes Powell and Mead has increased nearly four-fold over the past decade.
+As a result, the risk of reaching critically low elevations at Lakes Powell and Mead has increased nearly four-fold over the past decade.
 Critically low reservoir levels could affect compliance with the 1922 Colorado River Compact; Lake Powell could drop below the level required to generate hydropower; and the economies, livelihoods, and natural resources of the Basin states could be negatively impacted.

-In December 2017, the Department of the Interior called on the seven Colorado River Basin States of Wyoming, Colorado, Utah, New Mexico, Arizona, California, and Nevada to put drought contingency plans (DCPs) in place before the end of 2018.
-These plans are intended to reduce the risk of Lake Powell and Lake Mead declining to critically low levels.
+To reduce the risk of Lake Powell and Lake Mead declining to critically low levels, in December 2017, the Department of the Interior called on the seven Colorado River Basin States of Wyoming, Colorado, Utah, New Mexico, Arizona, California, and Nevada to put drought contingency plans in place before the end of 2018.

 To learn more about the 16-year drought, its effects on the Colorado River Basin, and how drought is being managed in the Basin, the U.S. Geological Survey and U.S. Bureau of Reclamation created this site.